Flowminder/FlowKit/docs/source/install.md

 And then create a public key from the key file (`openssl rsa -pubout -in flowauth-private-key.key -out flowapi-public-key.pub`), or download it from FlowAuth once started.
 Should you need to supply the key using environment variables, rather than secrets (not recommended), you should base64 encode the key (e.g. `base64 -i flowauth-private-key.key`).
 FlowAuth and FlowAPI will automatically decode base64 encoded keys for use.

-By default, `SECRET_KEY` will be set to `secret`.
-You should supply this to ensure a secure system.

-While `SECRET_KEY` can be any arbitrary string, `FLOWAUTH_FERNET_KEY` should be a valid Fernet key.
+By defaul`SECRET_KEY` may be any arbitrary string, `FLOWAUTH_FERNET_KEY` should be a valid Fernet key.
 A convenience command is provided to generate one - `flask get-fernet`.

 ### Running with Secrets